mlesniak/libgdx-kotlin-gradle-engine/README.md

 # Overview

+TODOs
+- Improve speed
+- Add correct projection (instead of orthogonal one)

 Work in progress -- no information here yet ... and there's a lot of cleanup necessary, currently totally in hack mode.

 Complete "From scratch software renderer", we just need a function to draw a single pixel (and, for performance reasons, something to clear the whole window).
 Everything else, e.g. projections, line drawing, etc. is done by the engine.